GNMoseke/eurydice/DESIGN.md

     playlist.
 If not given, default to either one album or 10 songs.
     * `--sameartist`: enforce that anything chosen has to be from the same artist (no-op if `album` option is given)
+    * `--interactive`: prompt with the playlist generated, ask to confirm/regenerate/cancel
 * `stats`: More stats breakdown about most played tracks, artists, albums, etc in a small table
 * `daemon`: start the daemon half